-The Summary of Medical Benefits and Schedule of Medical Benefits should be read in conjunction with the Benefit Limitations and Exclusions and Key Definitions Terms and Definitions.
+The Summary of Benefits and Schedule of Benefits should be read in conjunction with the Benefit Limitations and Exclusions and Key Terms and Definitions sections.
 The Explanations and Limitations may not include every limitation.
-For more information relating to a specific benefit, refer to Utilization Management (for any precertification requirements), Exclusions, Key Terms and Definitions and other sections that may apply to a specific benefit.
+For more information relating to a specific benefit, refer to Utilization Management (for any precertification requirements), Benefit Limitations and Exclusions, Key Terms and Definitions and other sections that may apply to a specific benefit.